cscorley/Kaleidoscope/README.md

-# Kaleidoscope-Testing
+# Kaleidoscope-Simulator

 A development, debugging and testing API for virtual Kaleidoscope firmware builds.

 ## Scope of this plugin

-The scope of Kaleidoscope-Testing is to provide an API that allows to bundle integration tests with the keyboard firmware sketch file.
+The scope of Kaleidoscope-Simulator is to provide an API that allows to bundle integration tests with the keyboard firmware sketch file.

 Tests are executed by a virtual firmware which is a firmware